DeltaRig/Angular/README.md

 - In the folder '02AngularFundamentals.list.authors' do you will find my solution for: How would you use the ngFor directive to display the list of authors?

+#### Other notes

+- *What is the difference between DOM(Document Object Model) and HTML*

+DOM is a model of objects that represent a structure of a docment, it's essentially a tree of objects in memory.
+And HTML is a markup language that we use to represent DOM in text.